Stephvan/CKAD_Prep/Day 1/README.md

 ```

 You need not worry about port setting as the web application as the app will run on port 5000

+# Running the built image in a Kubernetest Cluster

+After building my image from the dockerfile/docker-compose file which I named Flask _flask_demo_, i pushed this image to the docker hub registry to enable me reuse it in future.

+I will be using this image in my kubernetes cluster

+I have the setup to run the image defined in _basic.yml file._ This runs a basic pod with an image.